EnzoT0/2DGame/README.md

 - As a user, I want to add a health potion to my character's inventory, enabling me to heal my character's HP (health points).
 - As a user, I want to add a new location to the list of locations available for the player-controlled character to travel to.
 - As a user, I want a shop or tavern system that can be used to trade in the currency that the player currently has for items.

+### Instructions for Grader:

+- You can generate the first required action related to adding Xs to Y by clicking on the button, Inventory, on the right side of the game screen.
+This shows all the items that you currently have collected.
+- You can generate the second required action related to adding Xs to Y by clicking first clicking on the Inventory button.
+There, you can click more buttons to use the items that you currently have.
+It disappears once you have used all the remaining quantity.
+- You can locate my visual component by clicking on the inventory button, where each item you collect displays a picture related to said item.
+There are more just from the drawing portion of the game as well such as enemy and user projectiles.
+- You can save the state of my application by pressing on the save button on the right hand of the game screen.
+- You can reload the state of my application to a saved game file by pressing the load button on the right hand of the game screen.